 A hands-on resource to consolidate students' early understandings of place value.

-Use this teaching resource when exploring three-digit place value with your students.
+Use this teaching resource when exploring two-digit place value with your students.

-Students use the place value houses to construct three-digit numbers using the MAB ones, tens and hundreds provided within the resource.
+Students use the place value houses to construct two-digit numbers using the MAB ones and tens provided within the resource.
 (You may wish to print these on thick card for increased durability).

-The ‘rooms’ inside each house are a visual reminder to students that there is only enough room for nine units, tens or hundreds in each column.
+The ‘rooms’ inside each house are a visual reminder to students that there is only enough room for nine units or tens in each column.
 Once the ‘house’ is full, it is necessary to move over into the next ‘house’.